-Federal Direct Plus loans with a first disbursement date between July 1, 2016 and June 30, 2017 have a 6.31% fixed rate for the life of the loan.
-For loans first disbursed before October 1, 2016 there is a 4.272 origination fee deducted from each disbursement.
+Federal Direct Plus loans with a first disbursement date July 1, 2018 have a 7.60% fixed rate for the life of the loan.
+There is a 4.264 origination fee deducted from each disbursement.

 To access additional information on interest rates and loan origination fees refer to www.studentloans.gov.
 The Department of Education deducts the fees before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.